Criminology and Criminal Justice PhD

 Undergraduate applicants must have a baccalaureate degree or expect one by the end of the academic year in which they apply.
 Applicants must have a grade point average of 3.0 or greater (on a scale of A = 4.0) for the last 60 hours of undergraduate work.
 Admission is competitive.

-Graduate applicants who have or will have a master's degree must have a grade point average of 3.0 or greater (on a scale of A = 4.0) for their graduate course work.
+Graduate applicants who have or will have a master's degree must have a grade point average of 3.0 or higher (on a scale of A = 4.0) for their graduate course work.

 Application